Adamant-im/.github/README.md

 * Keep `labels.json` up-to-date to maintain consistency across repositories.
 * Only labels defined here will be synchronized; any manual changes in individual repos may be overwritten.

+---
+# Issue Templates

+Located in `.github/ISSUE_TEMPLATE/`:

+- **`bug_report.yml`** – Template for reporting bugs, includes steps to reproduce, expected behavior, and environment details.
+- **`feature_request.yml`** – Template for suggesting new features or enhancements.
+- **`task_general.yml`** – Generic task template for issues that don’t fit into other categories.
+- **`task_apprelease.yml`** – Template for tracking app release preparation tasks.
+- **`task_publication.yml`** – Template for tasks related to publishing (e.g., releases, announcements).
+- **`config.yml`** – GitHub configuration file that controls the issue template chooser (defines which templates appear when creating a new issue).

+These templates ensure that contributors provide the necessary information when creating issues, which helps maintain clarity and consistency across all repositories.

+---
+# Pull Request Template

+- **`PULL_REQUEST_TEMPLATE.md`** – A default template shown when opening pull requests.
+  It guides contributors to describe the purpose of the PR, summarize changes, and link related issues.
+---